biohnuster/MMDACL/README.md

 * scikit-learn=1.2.0

 ## DATASET
-Please use the AliCloud disk link to download:https://www.alipan.com/s/2zJJBn1HWV4
+Please use the AliCloud disk link to download:https://www.alipan.com/s/eLQbbkzeY2r Please send a email to our team to get the extraction code.